-Photos: Gangways located at: Port Canaveral, U.S. and Port of Venice, Italy
+Photos: Gangways located at Port Canaveral, U.S., and Port of Venice, Italy.

-Fixed gangways leading directly from the pier deck to the vessel door; fixed telescoping gangways that can accommodate a wider diversity of vessel door locations and tide ranges as pivot about the fixed building end; and mobile adjustable gangways that are not fixed at either the building or vessel end but provides almost unlimited access to vessel doors at any location and height and greatest control over ramp slopes are three of the most used of the options available.
+Fixed gangways leading directly from the pier deck to the vessel door; fixed telescoping gangways that can accommodate a wider diversity of vessel door locations and tide ranges as a pivot about the fixed building end; and mobile adjustable gangways that are not fixed at either the building or vessel end but provide almost unlimited access to vessel doors at any location and height and greatest control over ramp slopes are three of the most used of the options available.